UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 title: How to upgrade your edge gateway | UKCloud Ltd
 description: This article explains how to check the current version of your edge gateway and upgrade to the latest version
 services: vmware
-author: Steve Hall
+author: Sue Highmoor
 reviewer:
-lastreviewed: 18/07/2018 12:04:00
+lastreviewed: 10/05/2019
-toc_rootlink: how to
+toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: Upgrade your edge gateway
-toc_fullpath: how to/vmw-how-upgrade-edge.md
+toc_fullpath: How To/vmw-how-upgrade-edge.md
 toc_mdlink: vmw-how-upgrade-edge.md
 ---